-The following table represents aggregate fees billed to us for the fiscal years ended December 31, 2022 and December 31, 2021 by Ernst & Young LLP, our principal accountant.
+The following table represents aggregate fees billed to us for the fiscal years ended December 31, 2023 and December 31, 2022 by Ernst & Young LLP, our principal accountant.

-Fiscal Yea ar Ended
+Fiscal Ye ar Ended

-2022 2021
+2023 2022

-(in thou isands)
+(in tho usands)

-Audit Fees \$2,159 \$2,109
+Audit Fees \$1,776 \$2,159

-Audit-related Fees -
+Audit-related Fees

-Tax Fees 30 27
+Tax Fees 24 30

 All Other Fees

-Total Fees \$2,189 \$2,136
+Total Fees \$1,800 \$2,189

 Audit Fees.
-Audit Fees include billed and unbilled fees for the audit of our consolidated financial statements included in our Annual Report on Form 10-K, our registration statements on Form S-3 and Form S-8 and, for fiscal 2021, our registration statement on Form S-1, the review of the unaudited interim financial statements included in our quarterly reports on Form 10-Q, other professional services related to our SEC filings, including for fiscal 2021, our initial public offering, and various accounting consultations.
+Audit Fees include billed and unbilled fees for the audit of our consolidated financial statements included in our Annual Report on Form 10-K, our registration statements on Form S-3 and Form S-8, the review of the unaudited interim financial statements included in our quarterly reports on Form 10-Q, other professional services related to our SEC filings and various accounting consultations.
 This category also includes fees for comfort letters and consents issued in connection with SEC filings.

 Audit-Related Fees.
 Audit-related fees consist of fees billed for assurance and related services that are reasonably related to the performance of the audit or review of our financial statements and are not reported under "Audit Fees."
-We did not incur any such fees in fiscal years 2022 and 2021.
+We did not incur any such fees in fiscal years 2023 and 2022.